munificent/journal/asset/post/2015-09-07-what-the-hero-sees.md

 tile.
 In other words, it describes which angles need to be unblocked for this tile to be visible.

-When we scan a row, we call `projectTile()` on every tile&mdash;transparent or opaque&mdash; and compare it to the existing shadow line.
+When we scan a row, we call `projectTile()` on every tile -- transparent or opaque -- and compare it to the existing shadow line.
 If the tile's projection is covered by the shadow line, we know it can't be seen.
 If it isn't, it can.

 An interesting edge case is tiles whose projection is *partially* covered by the shadow line.
 Different games take different approaches here.
 Mine is considered